 So, before deciding to pursue a bachelor of science in computer engineering, just ask yourself the following questions:

 If the answer to these questions is “yes!” then think no more.
-Combining computer science and engineering studies is one of the best choices out there for you.
-Now, all you need is to find the right computer engineering course and apply!
+Combining computer science and engineering studies is one of the best choices out there for you!
+Now, all you need is to find the right computer engineering course by taking the Brive's university compatibility test!